Frequently Asked Questions

 No, neither of these exams are required for any graduate-level program at Mount Vernon Nazarene University.

 All college-level courses, meaning not remedial or developmental, will transfer from a regionally accredited institution with a passing score of C- or above.
 Official transcripts must be received in a sealed envelope from the institution in order for courses to be posted.
 All transfer credits must be posted 6 weeks prior to graduation.

 Many types of professional training can be considered for college credit.
 With proper documentation, students can earn up to 40 semester hours of general electives.

 Yes!
 MVNU accepts credit by exam for some degree requirements.
-Students can take CLEP and/or DANTES exams to earn additional credits in their Liberal Arts Audit.
+Students can take CLEP and/or DANTES exams to earn additional credits towards their Liberal Arts Audit.
 Students cannot test out of core curriculum courses.
 The maximum credits earned through exams cannot exceed 30.
 Once a student successfully passes an exam, they are required to pay transcription fees of $30 per credit hour to have the credits posted to their transcript.
 Flyers are provided for CLEP and/or DANTES exams with exams available and the categories in which the exams will fit.
-You should contact the Records and Registration Specialist for more information.
+Talk to your Recruiter for more information about these opportunities.

 Yes!
 We'll be happy to help you apply them to your education.
 The following are some of the benefits MVNU accepts:

 - MyCAA for spouses of active duty military members

 - Ohio National Guard Scholarship Program (get forms from Ohio Adjutant General's Office)